George Hamilton (actor): Metro-Goldwyn-Mayer

-Hamilton had an excellent part in The Victors (1963), an anti-war drama from Carl Foreman.
-It was a box-office disappointment but was critically acclaimed.
-Hamilton had another good role in Act One (1963), playing Moss Hart, but the movie was poorly received.
-He guest-starred on episodes of Bob Hope Presents the Chrysler Theatre and Burke's Law.

 After making a cameo in Looking for Love (1964), Hamilton appeared in Your Cheatin' Heart (1964), playing Hank Williams.
-The movie was not widely seen, and Hamilton's performance received some praise.
-He guest-starred on episodes of The Rogues and Ben Casey.

-Hamilton went to Mexico for Viva Maria!
+He went to Mexico for Viva Maria!
 (1965).
-It was directed by Louis Malle who cast Hamilton on the strength of his performance in Two Weeks in Another Town.
-Malle said "he was a personal choice and I am happy with him...He's more interested in being in the social columns – I don't understand – when he should be one of the greatest of his generation."
-The film was popular in Europe, but less so in the US.
+It was directed by Louis Malle, who cast Hamilton on the strength of his performance in Two Weeks in Another Town.
+Malle said, "he was a personal choice and I am happy with him...He's more interested in being in the social columns—I don't understand—when he should be one of the greatest of his generation".